for the R&D Tax Credit

 Research and Development Tax Credit Insights

 Many companies are hesitant to take advantage of the Research & Development (R&D) Tax Credit for fear of a possible IRS audit.
-In our first 2 minute video, former IRS engineering officials discuss how many companies can avoid IRS scrutiny by properly describing their research activities.
-KBKG’s IRS Audit Defense videos give a better understanding … Read More
+In our video series, former IRS engineering officials discuss how many companies can avoid IRS scrutiny by properly describing their research activities.
+KBKG’s IRS Audit Defense videos give a better understanding of how … Read More